 - Real fruit infused into the alcohol

-Natural flavouring comes from actual fruit juices, bitters, malt, herbs or hops and leads the way as a healthier flavouring option.
+Natural flavouring comes from actual fruit juices, bitters, malt, herbs or hops and leads the way as a more natural flavouring option.

 Responsible manufacturers should pay close attention to the flavouring route they’ll follow.
-Artificial flavourings can hurt the product line, especially for a drink whose target market is health-conscious and well-informed consumers.
+Artificial flavourings can hurt the product line, especially for a drink whose target market are

 There are countless hard seltzer fruit flavours out there to pick from, with the most well-liked to include: